fffairforce/EECS738/README.md

 **results**

-iterations were made in the four attributes and distribution curves are shown in terms of three different types of flower
+This is just a generalized data sorting for myself to familiarize with the data and potentially make choices of which distributions to go with.
+Iterations were made in the four attributes and distribution curves are shown in terms of three different types of flower

 ![image](https://user-images.githubusercontent.com/42806161/109463884-5c8f2700-7a2b-11eb-85ef-568e73bd18f9.png)